tristana/the-blue-bicycle/README.md

 ##<a name="how">How does it work</a>
-It's just a simple HTML & JavaScript website.
+It's just a simple HTML & Javascript website.

 The gallery section uses a library called pwi ([Picasa Webalbum Integrator](https://code.google.com/archive/p/pwi/)).